Tim Skold: Motionless in White

 Skold, along with Jason Suecof, produced Motionless in White's 2012 studio album Infamous.
 Skold also contributed songwriting on 5 songs.
 Skold was also announced as a featured artist on the song "Final Dictvm" from the album Reincarnate.

 Not My God

 In January 2020, Skold and Nero Bellum announced a new project dubbed Not My God.
 Their self-titled album was released on 14 February 2020.
 The follow-up album, Simulacra, was released on 15 October 2021.
+Their third album, Obverses, was released 12 May 2023.

+Front Line Assembly

+Skold played guitar with Front Line Assembly on their 2021 and 2023 tours.

 Musical styles

 Skold has performed many different music genres ranging from glam metal to heavy metal to industrial rock to electro-industrial.
-Shotgun Messiah evolved from being a hair metal band to playing industrial rock for their third and final album.
-Beginning with the Skold solo project, Tim Skold has recorded and performed mainly with industrial acts such as KMFDM, ohGr, and The Newlydeads.
-Doctor Midnight & The Mercy Cult he performed heavy metal and hard rock, with a Gothic rock feel to it.
+His breakthrough band Shotgun Messiah evolved from the glam metal and hard rock genres to industrial rock for their third and final album.
+Beginning with the Skold solo project, he has recorded and performed mainly with industrial and heavy metal acts such as Marilyn Manson, KMFDM, MDFMK, ohGr, The Newlydeads and Doctor Midnight & The Mercy Cult.

 Musical equipment

-Throughout his career Skold has played several different instruments and used equipment from different manufacturers, here is a list of notable equipment.
+Throughout his career Skold has played several different instruments and used equipment from different manufacturers.
+In a Behind the Player video released in 2008, Skold states that he uses Gibson Les Paul guitars in the studio and Gibson Firebird models live with Marshall amps, and Gretsch Broadkaster basses with Ampeg amps.